Jason2Brownlee/blog/content/posts/ufo-archaeology.md

 Fun.

+Real?
+Almost certainly not.
+But great story telling.

-Intimately, I get visions from the stargate movie, of pulling the ring out of the desert in Egypt :)
+I get visions from the stargate movie, of pulling the ring out of the desert in Egypt :)

 ![](/blog/pics/Stargate-Egypt.webp)